ENPTES

 💡 Practical Tips for Porto

-🌡Visit April to June or September to October for ideal weather; summers are hot and crowded while winters are mild but can be rainy.
+🌡Visit in spring (April–May) or fall (September–October) for perfect weather; summers are warm but crowded, while winters are mild but rainy.

 Porto Travel FAQ

-What is the best way to cross the Dom Luís Bridge? +
+What is the best time to visit Porto? +

 🧳 Travel Essentials